-Upon arrival in Luang Prabang Airport, our local adventure guide will pick you up then transfer you to the hotel in town centre.
+Upon arrival in LUANG PRABANG, our local adventure guide will pick you up then transfer you to the hotel in town centre.
 After check in, enjoy the remainder of the day free at leisure or explore Luang Prabang’s bustling night market, which is open daily from dusk until about 10pm.

 After lunch, continue tour to visit the impressive stupa of Wat Visoun (Wat Wisunarat), oldest operating temple in Luang Prabang.
 It was built in 1513 under King Wisunarat’s order.